Independent Buyer's Guide · June 2026

-Ecommerce DevOps Staff Augmentation: Hire Embedded Engineers for CI/CD, SRE & Release Safety
+Ecommerce DevOps Staff Augmentation: Embedded CI/CD, SRE & Release Engineers

 A scored comparison of firms that provide embedded DevOps engineers, site-reliability teams, and release-engineering capacity to commerce organizations.
 Built for CTOs, heads of engineering, and procurement teams evaluating ecommerce DevOps outsourcing.